munshaw/my-systems-old/README.md

 ## Install some software

-I installed flatpak for software that seems abandoned by Debian.
+I installed flatpak for software that seems abandoned by Debian with

 ```
 sudo apt install flatpak gnome-software-plugin-flatpak